1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Transformed Weight Variance

 \subsection{Exact bound}

 In addition to deriving the upper bound approximation of the output distribution, the exact distribution's variance was computed by considering the off-diagonal terms.
-Similarly to the generalized distribution, the generalized form of each of the elements was examined.
+Similarly to the generalized distribution, the generalized form of each element was examined.
 Represented by the following formula: